nwaku-test-org/logos-core-poc/README.md

 # logos-core-poc

+Build & run all:

+./run_app.sh all

 For core & plugins:

 ./run_core.sh all

-For app:
+Build Core only:

 ./run_core.sh build

-./build_app_plugins.sh

-./run_app.sh

-Build Core only

-note: currently sometimes it's required to copy plugins from plugins_app/build/plugins into app/build/plugins and press reload in the app